Children's Hospital Colorado

 What is robotic-assisted surgery?

-Children’s Colorado is leading the Rocky Mountain region in the use of robotic-assisted pediatric surgery, aiming for higher levels of surgical precision and safety.
-Robotic-assisted surgery does not replace the surgeon but instead provides our experienced surgeons with one more tool to help them perform the best surgery possible.
+Robotic-assisted surgery does not replace the surgeon, but instead provides our experienced surgeons with one more tool to help them perform successful surgeries.
+Currently, our surgeons use robotic-assisted surgery for both urologic and spine procedures.

 Adding to our minimally invasive surgery program

-In addition to making surgery less painful and allowing kids to heal faster, Children’s Colorado aims to advance the use of robotics in pediatric surgery and demonstrate how it can lead to better outcomes for all children and families.
+In addition, these surgeries are not only cost-effective and don’t increase expenses for patients but allow kids to heal faster and make surgery less painful.
+At Children’s Colorado, we aim to advance the use of robotics in pediatric surgery and demonstrate how it can lead to better outcomes for all children and families.

 Advantages to using robotic-assisted surgery